NVIDIA/Deep-Learning-Accelerator-SW/operators/README.md

 # Supported ONNX Operators on Orin DLA

 DLA operator functionality is exposed through the TensorRT builder, which internally links to DLA SW libraries (see [DLA Workflow](https://developer.nvidia.com/deep-learning-accelerator)).

-Please refer to [Supported ONNX Operators](https://github.com/onnx/onnx-tensorrt/blob/main/docs/operators.md) for ONNX operators supported by TensorRT on GPU.
-See below table for a similar support matrix on Orin DLA.
-DLA operator functionality is exposed through the TensorRT builder, which internally links to DLA SW libraries (see [DLA Workflow](https://developer.nvidia.com/deep-learning-accelerator)).
 While some operators may already be available in DLA SW, TensorRT may not expose them yet.
 See below for the support matrix of ONNX operators on Orin DLA.
 If you are interested in a specific DLA operator that is not supported through TensorRT yet, feel free to raise a [GitHub Issue](https://github.com/NVIDIA/Deep-Learning-Accelerator-SW/issues) and/or inform your NVIDIA representative (in particular for NVIDIA DRIVE customers).